Ready to explore South Mountain Reservation? Here's everything you need to know before you go!

 Hemlock Falls stands as one of the reservation's most photographed and visited features.
 This picturesque waterfall becomes particularly spectacular after rainfall, when increased water flow creates a dramatic cascade over the rocky ledge.
 The falls are surrounded by hemlock trees that create a cool, shaded environment even during summer's heat.
 The approach to the falls involves a moderate hike through varied terrain, making the destination feel earned rather than easily accessible.

 Beyond Hemlock Falls, the reservation features numerous streams and several peaceful ponds that add to the area's natural diversity.
 These water features support local wildlife and provide scenic rest stops during longer hikes.
-The sound of flowing water accompanies hikers along many trails, creating a natural soundtrack that enhances the outdoor experience and helps mask any distant urban noise.
+The sound of flowing water accompanies hikers along many trails, creating a natural soundtrack that enhances the outdoor experience.
+Stream crossings add variety to the hiking experience, though they can become challenging during periods of high water.

 Wildlife and Natural Features